Fraunhofer-AISEC/codyze/docs/Coko/index.md

 ## Structure of Coko

 Coko is defined as a custom Kotlin scripting language.
-It serves as an API to write queries for the backend of Codyze in a declarative way.
+It serves as an API to write source code queries in a declarative way.
-The functions written in Coko are therefore executed to construct the queries.
+The rules written in Coko are executed to construct the queries for the used backend.

 The concept of Coko is that the API is modelled through classes and functions.
-These classes and functions are used to declare rules which Codyze evaluates.
+These classes and functions are used to declare rules, which Codyze then evaluates.
-Coko is therefore in its concept more similar to a domain specific language and only uses the Kotlin scripting technology to load the policies into Codyze.
+Coko is, therefore, in its concept more similar to a domain specific language and only uses the Kotlin scripting technology to load the policies into Codyze.
-However, as a Kotlin scripting language, it is also possible to execute arbitrary Kotlin code with Coko.
+However, as a Kotlin script can contain any valid Kotlin code, it is also possible to execute arbitrary Kotlin code with Coko.
 It is currently not possible to prevent this, but all Coko scripts that are available on our website and GitHub repository are validated by us to prevent any misuse.
-For more information about custom Kotlin scripting languages, please refer to the [Kotlin documentation](https://kotlinlang.org/docs/custom-script-deps-tutorial.html) and the [Kotlin KEEP](https://github.com/Kotlin/KEEP/blob/master/proposals/scripting-support.md)
+For more information about custom Kotlin scripting languages, please refer to the [Kotlin documentation](https://kotlinlang.org/docs/custom-script-deps-tutorial.html) and the respective [Kotlin KEEP](https://github.com/Kotlin/KEEP/blob/master/proposals/scripting-support.md)

 Syntax highlighting and code completion are available for Coko in any IDE that provides these for Kotlin.